 iStock – One of the better-known stock photography website and part of the Getty Images network.
 If you want to pay for video clips that are 4k and professionally shot then this is one of your best options.

-VideoBlocks – Lesser known than iStock but one of the best alternatives that is cheaper and still provides plenty of choices.
+VideoBlocks – Lesser known than iStock but one of the best alternatives that are cheaper and still provides plenty of choices.

-PlaceIt – PlaceIt is a unique tool that provides hundreds of video and photo templates that allow you to place your own image or video inside of.
+PlaceIt – PlaceIt is a unique tool that provides hundreds of video and photo templates that allow you to place your own image or video inside.
 These immersive videos are a really impressive way to showcase your new product website or app.
 See what your website, app or product looks like when displayed on a laptop screen, iPhone, office wall, or superimposed in other real-life scenarios all in HD.

 Short Form Video Websites

 There are several other cloud video editor tools that provide similar options to create short-form video content using templates, pre-set music, and your videos and photos.

 Magisto – One of the better known and has some very professional templates for businesses, marketers, and photographers.
 Used by Forbes, Wired, TechCrunch, and Mashable to name a few of the digital powerhouses that put it to use.
 Check out the examples for yourself.

 Biteable – Very easy to use, free to start, attractive templates and you can also make simple explainer videos with this tool.
 It allows you to upload your videos and photos but also includes a large library of 2D & 3D animation scenes, cartoons, and other options you can put to good use and help you be creative.

 Renderforest – Probably the most versatile SaaS tool of the bunch Renderforest allows you to create everything from explainers to intro videos, logo animations, mobile app promos, and animated infographics.

 Animoto – Another great website to help you create professional-looking short-form video content using templates for business, photography, social media, travel, weddings, real estate, and marketing videos.

 Video Tools for Mobile / iPhone & Android